Anchor text is an integral part of any SEO strategy.

 Many people continue to believe that using mostly exact word anchors is the way to go, while others think it’s safer not to use too many of these types of anchors.

-Some individuals even compare the anchor text ratios against those landing pages which currently rank highly for their keyword and adjust their own text accordingly.
+Some content creators even compare the anchor text ratios against those landing pages that currently rank highly for their keyword and adjust their text accordingly.

 The only strategy that gives you a choice in this area is guest blogging, and even then it’s probably best to stick with branded links in author bios.